Bifurcation of elastic curves with modulated stiffness: Introduction

 A variational model for planar elastic curves with density has also been studied by \textsc{Helmers} \cite{helmers_snapping_2011}.
 He focused on the effect of spontaneous curvature and established a $\Gamma$-convergence result to the sharp interface limit.
 Let us mention also the recent work by \textsc{Palmer \& P\'ampano} \cite{palmer_anisotropic_2020}, who presented analysis and numerics for the shapes of elastic rods with anisotropic bending energies.

-We conclude this introduction by an outline of the paper.
-In Section \ref{sec:background} we briefly describe the mathematical setting and explain our notation.
+We conclude this introduction by presenting the outline of the paper.
+In Section \ref{sec:background}, we briefly describe the mathematical setting and explain our notation.
 Section \ref{sec:existence} is devoted to the justification of our model by existence and nonexistence results for minimizers.
 In Section \ref{sec:bifurcation} we analytically discuss the local bifurcation structure of solutions to the associated Euler-Lagrange equations.
 Numerical results for the bifurcation branches as well as for the configurations of the curves are presented in Section \ref{sec:numerics}.
+Finally, Section \ref{sec:conclusion} summarizes our findings.